+- 1 On the command line, type group.

-- 2 Select the group to delete. - 3 Under Modify Selected Group, click Ungroup Entities.
+- 2 Select the group to delete.

+- 3 Under Modify Selected Group, click Ungroup Entities.

+- 4 Click OK.

 Exploding a group deletes it from a drawing; however, objects that were part of the group remain in the drawing.